mrahhal/MR.EntityFrameworkCore.KeysetPagination/README.md

 If you can maintain this rule, and if your keyset's data doesn't change, you'll never skip over or duplicate data, a behavior that offset based pagination can never guarantee.
 We call this behavior _stable pagination_.

-But keep in mind that to get the most performance out of this we should have proper indexing that takes into account this composite keyset.
+Keep in mind that to get the most performance out of this we should have proper indexing that takes into account this composite keyset.
 This is discussed in the next section.

 ## Indexing